control-center/serviced/acceptance/README.md

 **NOTE:** If you stop and restart the start mock agents script while serviced is running, you may see a "Bad Request: connection is shut down" error when you try to add a mock agent.
 Restarting serviced will fix this.

 #### Add the test template
 The Application tests assume that a test template has already been added to the system.
-To comple and add the test template, use the following commands:
+To compile and add the test template, use the following commands:

 ```
 $ zendev cd serviced